 This percentage will be changed when flu season traditionally starts

-2. We must see fewer hospitalizations of people with severe symptoms
+in October. - We must see fewer hospitalizations of people with severe symptoms

 from COVID-19.

 • We will look for a decline of people with COVID-19 who are admitted to the hospital and will need to see the numbers continue to decrease over time.
-In regions around our state with fewer than five severe cases in the last 28 days, we do not need to see this same degree of decline.
+In regions around our state with fewer than five severe cases in the last 28 days, we do not need to see this same degree of decline. - We must have the resources to carefully investigate COVID-19 and

 where and how it is impacting our communities state-wide.